change-metrics/monocle/CONTRIBUTING.md

 # Contributing

 This document provides some instructions to get started with Monocle development.
-It covers topics such as running tests, running services w/o docker-compose or running the codegen.
+It covers topics such as running tests, running services or running the codegen.

 ## Understanding the design choices

 Follow the [Architectural Decision Records](doc/adr/index.md) to understand the choices made by the project.

 ## Deploy from source code

+See [Instructions from the README.md](README.md#checkout-the-code) to checkout the code and prepare the .secret file.

 ### Running the services manually